Skip to content

 model, opt_state, train_loss = run_epoch(

-model, opt_state, optimiser, train_loader
+model, opt_state, optimiser, shuffled, batch_size

 )